They may only cover 0.1 per cent of the planet’s surface, but mangroves could quite literally save the world.

 How quickly are mangrove forests being lost?

 Historically mangroves have been disappearing at a rate of around 3-4 per cent a year.
 Over the last two decades, however, that figure has been scaled down to 0.2-0.7 per cent.
-That’s an impressive change, and in part is linked with “improved conservation practices and improvements in large-scale monitoring techniques,” according to marine ecologist Dale Bryan-Brown last year.
+That’s an impressive change, and in part is linked with “improved conservation practices and improvements in large-scale monitoring techniques,” according to marine ecologist Dale Bryan-Brown in 2020.

 But Bryan-Brown and his team also note that these lower rates are also down to some regions now being completely stripped bare of mangroves.